andreaskoch/dockerized-magento/README.md

 ## Installation

-1. Make sure you have docker and docker
+1. Make sure you have docker and docker-compose on your system
 2. Clone the repository
 3. Start the projects using `./magento start` or `docker-compose up`